finos/open-source-readiness/docs/osr-resources/playbook.md

 - **Golden Paths**:  is there a "golden path" to doing something right?  e.g. starting a new application, open-sourcing a project?
 Can you make this path as simple as possible?
 - **DEVX (Developer Experience)**:  can you reduce the number of disparate sources of information (JIRA, Email, GitHub, vulnerabilities) for the developer, to reduce their cognitive load?
 - **Networking**:  how can you put like developers together within the organisation?
 Can you find out which tools+libraries developers are using, and share with them details of who else uses it, and training resources?
+- **Scorecards**: Discover are looking at building project scorecards using the data-graph from Backstage.
+Can you rate the quality of the project based on documentation, licensing, observability, test coverage?
+- **Recommendation Algorithm**: Once you have a graph of projects-technologies-developers, can you build recommendations of blog articles, training courses and technologies for developers based on what other, similar developers/projects are doing?

 ## Inner Source